pkayokay/foodzie/README.md

 #### Ruby on Rails Web Application

 Foodzie is web application built on Ruby on Rails.
-Reviewers can create, edit, and delete places they've been to...think of it like a social media app for restaurants.
-Foodzie provides a list of restaurants(with reviews and comments) that will help people find the right place to eat!
+It provides a list of restaurants(with reviews and comments) that will help people find the right place to eat!
 Check it out [here](https://foodzie.herokuapp.com/).

 ### Features: